netlify-templates/victor-hugo/site/content/press/texting-succeeds-for-remote-htn-care-in-black-women.md

 ---
-articlename: Texting Succeeds for Remote HTN Care in Black Women
+title: Texting Succeeds for Remote HTN Care in Black Women
 date: '2019-02-17'
 summary: >-
   A texting-based intervention, where women texted in their blood pressure